G.I. JOE #24 - June, 1984

 One interest scene had Cobra Commander explaining his helmet is lined with explosives and are set to go off without the proper code.
 This seems quite strange, especially in light of later issues where we learn that there's nothing important about Cobra Commander's appearance or identity.
 It could just be a precaution taken due to the Commander's extreme paranoia and egotism.
 The old "plastic-explosives-in-the-helmet" routine are used later with the appearance of the Cobra battle armor in issue #58.

 This is the first issue featuring Russ Heath as the artist.
 Heath's drawings of the Joes look remarkably like their cartoon series counterparts, which is not coincidental since Heath was one of the original designers of the cartoon.
 The same is true for the villains, although he draws the Baroness in her new costume like a pin-up girl, spending an entire scene stretched out on a couch, seemingly posing for the "camera."
-Russ Heath is still one of the better of the G.I.
+Russ Heath is still one of the better G.I.
 Joe artists.

 First Appearances: